master-pfa-info/mcpi/README.md

 `mcpi` provides a simple interface to draw `(x,y)` points for a Monte-Carlo approximation method to compute Pi.

+`mcpi` starts a web server that will listen for plot requests.

 ## Installation

 Installation is done with `go get`: